League of Communists (Finland)

-The League of Communists or Communist League (Kommunistien Liitto) is a Finnish Marxist-Leninist political organization.
-The League of Communists was founded in 14.9.2002 by the Communists who were expelled from the For Peace and Socialism - Communist Workers Party (KTP).
+The League of Communists or Communist League (Kommunistien Liitto) is a Finnish Marxist–Leninist political organization.
+The League of Communists was founded on 14.9.2002 by the Communists who were expelled from the For Peace and Socialism - Communist Workers Party (KTP).
 The organization was at first known as, plainly, Communists (Kommunistit) but the name was changed to its current form during the registration process.

 The dispute in the KTP arose as part of its Central Committee wished the party would join a new electoral alliance party (Forces for Change in Finland [MVS]) in which right-wing organizations were also participating.
-The majority led by chairman Hannu Harju did not approve of this and the Central Committee voted (18-9) against the initiative.
+The majority led by Chairman Hannu Harju did not approve of this and the Central Committee voted (18-9) against the initiative.
 The minority, including the Helsinki district organization, the main force behind the project, chose not to respect the decision, and it was expelled.
 The expelled Helsinki district later participated in the founding of the MVS.
-Some notable persons among the expelled were Heikki Männikkö (the party secretary), Reijo Katajaranta (the editor-in-chief of the KTP organ) and Pekka Tiainen (the 1994 presidential candidate).
+Some notable persons among the expelled were Heikki Männikkö (the party secretary), Reijo Katajaranta (the editor-in-chief of the KTP organ), and Pekka Tiainen (the 1994 presidential candidate).
 In 2005, the (former) Turku district organization of the KTP joined the League of Communists.